Tokenism: In television

 Tokenism, in a television setting, can be any act of putting a minority into the mix to create some sort of publicly viewed diversity.
-A racial divide in TV has been present since the first television show that hired minorities, Amos 'n' Andy (1928–1960) in 1943.
-Regardless of whether a token character may be stereotypical or not, tokenism can initiate a whole biased perception that may conflict with how people see a specific race, culture, gender, or ethnicity.
-From The Huffington Post, America Ferrera states, “Tokenism is about inserting diverse characters because you feel you have to; true diversity means writing characters that aren't just defined by the color of their skin, and casting the right actor for the role."
+A racial divide in TV has been present since the first television show that hired minorities, Amos 'n' Andy (1928–1960), in 1943.

+Regardless of whether a token character may be stereotypical or not, tokenism can initiate a whole biased perception that may conflict with how people see a specific race, culture, gender or ethnicity.

-Ethnic and racial representation in television has been proven as an educational basis to inform mass audiences.
+From The Huffington Post, America Ferrera states: "Tokenism is about inserting diverse characters because you feel you have to; true diversity means writing characters that aren't just defined by the color of their skin, and casting the right actor for the role".Ethnic and racial representation in television has been proven as an educational basis to inform mass audiences.
 However, tokenism leads to a narrow representation of minority groups, and this trend often leads to minority characters being exposed in negative or stereotypical fashions.

 Research done as early as the 1970s suggests an early recognition and disapproval of tokenism and its effects on perceptions of minority groups—specifically, perceptions of African Americans.

 Tokenism seemed to be used as a quick fix for the complete void of major/recurring minority roles in television, but its skewed representation lacked room for thoroughly independent and positive roles.
 Throughout that decade, major broadcast networks including NBC and ABC held a collective 10:1 ratio of white characters to black characters, a much smaller margin of which had recurring African American characters.
 At that, the representation of African American women was much slimmer.

 The use of these token characters often portrayed African American people to stand in sidekick positions to their white counterparts.
 Research completed on token ethnic characters into the new millennium has found that the representation of males has grown in numbers, but has not improved in negative portrayal.

 Statistics on token ethnic characters still suggest toxic masculinity in African American males; threateningly powerful stereotypes of African American women; hyper-sexuality of African American and Asian women; and effeminate characteristics in Asian men and men of other racial minorities.